Evelyn Barker: Last years of military service and retirement

 Barker left Palestine in February 1947, and returned to the United Kingdom.
 Despite controversy surrounding his command in Palestine, Barker was largely unknown to the public.
 On 15 November 1948, he was promoted to a full general, with seniority backdated to 3 October 1946.
-On 2 January 1950, he was made Knight Commander of the Order of the Bath.
-From 6 July 1949 to 18 March 1950, he was aide-de-camp general to the George VI.
-On 18 March 1950, Barker retired from military service.
+On 2 January 1950, he was appointed a Knight Commander of the Order of the Bath.
+From 6 July 1949 to 18 March 1950, he was aide-de-camp general to King George VI.
+Barker retired from military service on 18 March 1950.

-On 1 January 1951, he was made the Honorary Colonel of the 286th (Hertfordshire and Bedfordshire Yeomanry) Regiment, Royal Artillery, and held that post until 31 December 1962.
+On 1 January 1951, Barker was made the Honorary Colonel of the 286th (Hertfordshire and Bedfordshire Yeomanry) Regiment, Royal Artillery, and held that post until 31 December 1962.
 He was Deputy Lieutenant for the county of Bedfordshire from 12 July 1952 until 20 April 1967.

-Anti-Semitism

-Barker's letters to his mistress, Katie Antonius, contained passages that were overtly anti-Semitic.
-For example, he described his feelings towards the Jews in Palestine in an April 1947 letter: "Yes I loathe the lot – whether they be Zionists or not.
-Why should we be afraid of saying we hate them.
-Its time this damned race knew what we think of them – loathsome people".